|Imbalance Settlement (Electricity Balancing Market)|

 - are deeply embedded in business processes and systems of Transmission System Operators (TSOs), BRPs and BSPs, as are expected imbalance prices and imbalance cashflows of market participants, TSOs and grid users.

-Recital 17 of the said Commission Regulation (EU) 2017/2195 of 23 November 2017 (Network Code on Electricity Balancing - NC EB) indicates the general objective of imbalance settlement is to ensure that BRPs support the system's balance in an efficient way and to incentivise market participants in keeping and/or helping to restore the system balance.
+Recital 17 of the said Commission Regulation (EU) 2017/2195 of 23 November 2017 (Network Code on Electricity Balancing - NC EB or EBGL) indicates the general objective of imbalance settlement is to ensure that BRPs support the system's balance in an efficient way and to incentivise market participants in keeping and/or helping to restore the system balance.

 The NC EB describes the general objectives of imbalance settlement and defines imbalance settlement rules that support competition among market participants by creating a level-playing field without discrimination, and ensure that it is made in a non-discriminatory, fair, objective and transparent basis.

 The general principle of imbalance settlement is that all injections and all withdrawals should be covered by balancing responsibility (the rule reinstated by the ACER's Framework Guidelines on Electricity Balancing of 18 September 2012), and, depending on the state of the system, an imbalance charge is imposed per imbalance settlement period on the BRPs that are not in balance.